Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting

-Consequently, for events occurring before 2019-12-09, we adjusted the flare log intensity for \texttt{SWPC-FTP} and \texttt{SSW} by removing the SWPC scaling factor in log scale.
-In this study, we adopt a peak time tolerance of 15 minutes and a log 10 intensity tolerance of 0.3 as the criteria for identifying corresponding flare events across different catalogs.
+In this study, we adopt a 15-minute peak-time tolerance and a 0.3 $\log_{10}$ intensity tolerance as criteria for identifying corresponding flare events across different catalogs.
 As shown in Figure~\ref{fig:matching_heatmap}, when the log intensity tolerance is set over 0.3, the fraction of matched flares remains relatively stable.
 Figure~\ref{fig:not_matched_sci} shows the distribution of \texttt{Science-Quality} flares that fail to match an event in either the operational \texttt{SWPC-FTP} or \texttt{SSW} catalogs.
-Only 58 flares of class M or higher (2 X-flares) are unmatched, and the overall discrepancy decreases substantially after 2019-12-07, when GOES-R satellites became primarily operational.
+Only 58 flares of class M or higher (2 X-flares) are unmatched, and the overall discrepancy decreases substantially after 2019-12-07, when the GOES-R satellites became primarily operational.